knee-berts/ml-platform-demo/1-infrastructure/README.md

 - **Static accelerator pool min = 0.** True HPA scale-to-zero isn't available on GKE Standard, but the *cluster autoscaler* can drain the pool once `delete_inference_stack` removes the HPA + Deployment between demo runs.
-  See the HPA section in the root `CLAUDE.md`.
 - **No remote backend.** Default is local state.
 Add a `backend "gcs"` block in `versions.tf` and re-`init` if you want shared state.